stevenchadburrow/PICboy/README.md

 This is a full DMG/GBC emulator with audio included, for No-MBC, MBC1, MBC2, MBC3, and MBC5 carts.
 Nearly all GBC additions are marked somehow.
 Most GBC games work, some do not, specifically Shantae (which I'm ok with!)
 The audio sounds great on microcontroller hardware, but this implementation using OpenAL makes it sound pretty bad.
 Overall, it runs Crystal Clear just fine, so good enough!<br>

-DMG games run at full speed on a PIC32MZ running at 260 MHz, as do some GBC/DX games.
+DMG games run at 60 FPS on a PIC32MZ running at 260 MHz, as do some GBC/DX games.
 Other GBC games are slow, but reducing the framerate to 20 FPS makes them run well enough.<br>

 <b>Features:</b><br>
 - Cart RAM Save/Load<br>